aimms/how-to/Articles/362/362-planning-support.rst

 .. image:: images/EnableTimezoneSelector.png
     :align: center

-By enabling the ``Time Zone Setting``, in the right lower corner of the entire browser window a small globe appears.
+By enabling the ``Time Zone Setting`` a small globe appears in the right lower corner of the entire browser window .
 Clicking this globe, shows the timezone currently selected.

 .. image:: images/ExpandedTimezoneSelector.png
     :align: center

-The shown timezone is actually a dropdown that permits to select another timezone:
+The shown timezone is actually a drop up that permits to select another timezone:

 .. image:: images/SelectingTimezoneUsingTimezoneSelector.png
     :align: center

-Note that the choices offered is defined by the set ``webui::DisplayTimeZones`` discussed above.
+Note that the choices offered is controlled by the set ``webui::DisplayTimeZones`` which we limited above.

 Clicking the globe a second time makes its dialog disappear.